| Title: | Client Library for SpatioTemporal Asset Catalog |

 a |

-) may appears in different items functions and
+Ellipsis argument (...) may appear in different functions and

 has distinct purposes: